Common Questions About Iron Water

 What is Iron Water?

-Iron water is water that contains a high level of one or two types of iron content – ferrous iron and ferric iron.
+Iron water contains a high level of one or two types of iron content:

 How Does Iron Get into Well Water?